ardestani83/LinearizedRobustCounterparts/README.md

 Ardestani-Jaafari, Amir, and Erick Delage.
 Linearized robust counterparts of two-stage robust optimization problems with applications in operations management.
 GERAD, École des Hautes études commerciales, 2016.

-It contains three folders: "Section5" includes the numerical study of Section 5 in the above paper for the robust location-transportation problem.
-"Section6" includes the numerical study of Section 6 in the above paper for a robust newsvendor problem.
-Finally, "Appendices" includes the numerical study of the Appendix section in the above paper.
+It contains three folders: "Section5" includes the Matlab code used for the numerical study of Section 5 focusing on the robust location-transportation problem.
+"Section6" includes the Matlab code used for the numerical study of Section 6 focusing on a robust newsvendor problem.
+Finally, "Appendices" includes the  Matlab code used for the numerical study of all examples presented in the Appendix section of the paper.

 Implementing the repository requires the following software: